Home/ Comparisons/ ColabContent vs Karbon AI

 Ownership.
 Karbon AI retains the code, the models, and the data pipeline.
 ColabContent transfers all three to the operator at handoff.
 The operator owns the build, can modify it, can run it indefinitely without a vendor relationship.

 Pricing model.
 Karbon AI charges per seat, per month, in perpetuity.
-ColabContent charges a fixed fee, twice (start and handoff), once.
+ColabContent charges a fixed fee in two installments, one at production-build start and one at handoff.
 Total cost of ownership over five years usually favors the commission for CPA firms.

 Time to working system.
 Karbon AI is fast to provision but the operator-specific workflow build sits outside the product timeline.
 ColabContent ships a working prototype on the operator's real data in seven to ten days and a production system in four to seven weeks.